SolDev69/PolyMC-Reclaimed/README.md

 <img src="./program_info/polymc-header.svg#gh-dark-mode-only" alt="PolyMC logo" width="50%"/>
 </p>

+PolyMC: Reclaimed is a custom fork of PolyMC made as a safe haven against the homophobic shitassery that has occureed with PolyMC.

 PolyMC is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity.

 This is a **fork** of the MultiMC Launcher and not endorsed by MultiMC.